mikejonestechno/techtest/readme.md

 $aks = New-AzAks -ResourceGroupName $rgName -Name "aks$rgname" -NodeVMSize Standard_B2s -NodeCount 2
 ```

-Alternatively an Azure Resource Management ARM template can be used to consistently deploy ACS and AKS (if service principal has already been created).
+Option 2: Alternatively the Azure Resource Management ARM template can be used to consistently deploy ACS and AKS *if service principal has already been created*.

-An ARM template has been created but the multi-step process to create the AAD app registration, service principal, Key Vault, and then populate secrets in to the vault has not been automated in this solution yet.

-While creating a service principal can be [automated with a self-signed certificate](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-authenticate-service-principal-powershell) it is usually performed by [creating a service principal using Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).
+The multi-step process to create the AAD app registration, service principal and Key Vault has not been automated yet.
+While creating a service principal can be [automated with a self-signed certificate](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-authenticate-service-principal-powershell) organisations usually [create a service principal using Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).

-The service principal secret (and optionally Id) should be placed in an Azure KeyVault so they can be referenced by other Azure services without exposing secret values.
+This service principal secret (and optionally Id) should be placed in an Azure KeyVault so they can be referenced by other Azure services without exposing secret values.

-The below PowerShell will apply the ARM template and prompt for the service principal id and secret.
+The below PowerShell will then apply the ARM template and will manually prompt for the service principal id and secret.
+The ARM templates need further work to parameterize and retreive the values from a KeyVault.

 Use -WhatIf parameter on the deployment command to check what resources will be added or modified (behaves similar to a Terraform plan command).
+Repeat the last command without -WhatIf to apply the deployment.

 ``` PowerShell
 Connect-AzAccount